Constitution and Bylaws

 Standing committees shall supervise the activities of subcommittees appointed by or assigned to them, and shall periodically submit written reports to the Board of Directors.

-(A) The Executive Committee shall consist of the President, who shall serve as Chairman, the President Elect, the Immediate Past President, the Secretary-Treasurer, two (2) members appointed by the President from the Board of Directors and the Vice President of Legislative Affairs (appointment to be filled by the Legislative Chairman of the AMCNO).
+(A) The Executive Committee shall consist of the President, who shall serve as Chairman, the President Elect, the Immediate Past President, the Secretary-Treasurer, ONE (1) OR two (2) members appointed by the President from the Board of Directors and the Vice President of Legislative Affairs (appointment to be filled by the Legislative Chairman of the AMCNO).

 The Executive Committee shall supervise the income and expenditures of the AMCNO and the operation of the Executive Office.
 In any contractual relationships involving the corporate power of the Academy, it shall make its recommendations to the Board of Directors and, under policies laid down by the Board, may exercise Board functions between meetings of the Board.
 All such actions shall be reported to the Board.
-Meetings of the Executive Committee shall occur at least six (6) times a year.
+Meetings of the Executive Committee shall occur at least four (4) times a year.
 Any Executive Committee member absenting him/herself from more than two (2) Executive Committee meetings per year without due cause shall automatically forfeit his/her position on the committee and the vacancy shall be filled by an appointment made by the President, or if the President has been removed under this provision, then by the President Elect.

 (1) The Nominating Committee shall consist of not less than seven (7) nor more than twenty-five (25) Voting Members of the AMCNO.
 The Nominating Committee shall be a regular standing committee nominated by the President and appointed by the Board.
 At the regular February meeting of the Board, the Nominating Committee shall report two (2) eligible members for each vacancy “at large” on the Board of Directors, and two (2) eligible members for each vacancy in each district.
 In the event that only one candidate is willing to run for a vacancy, then the candidate may run unopposed.
 These names shall be announced by suitable means.